How to Create an Eco-Friendly Cleaning Routine

 Here are a few statistics that will make you rethink reaching for that paper towel the next time you need to clean something.
 It takes 17 trees and 20,000 gallons of water to make one ton of paper towels, and in the United States alone over 3,000 tons of paper towels get thrown away EVERY DAY.

 To make your cleaning routine more eco-friendly, swap those paper towels for reusable products.
-We’ve already talked about mopping with a microfiber cloth, and they’re also great for dusting and cleaning countertops.
+We’ve already talked about mopping with an organic unbleached cotton unpaper towel, and they’re also great for dusting and cleaning countertops.

-If you find they leave too much fuzz behind for your mirrors and windows, cotton rags are washable, reusable, and won’t leave lint behind.
+These cloths are ideal because they’re washable, reusable, and won’t leave behind lint.
 Don’t forget you can also make old towels, sheets, pillowcases, and T-shirts into rags.

 Ready to get the air in your home clean?
 Don’t reach for that can of air freshener.
 It might make the air smell good, but it also has a lot of health concerns.